getify/You-Dont-Know-JS/async & performance/apA.md

 .val( output );					// [2,4,6]
 ```

-Also, `map(..)` can get either of its parameters from the messages passed from the previous step:
+Also, `map(..)` can receive either of its parameters (the array or the callback) from messages passed from the previous step:

 ```js
 function plusOne(x,done) {